yossigo/redis/TLS.md

 ------------

 1. Add metrics to INFO.
-2. Add certificate authentication configuration (i.e. option to skip client auth, master auth, etc.).
-3. Add TLS cipher configuration options.
-4. [Optional] Add session caching support.
+2. [Optional] Add session caching support.
 Check if/how it's handled by clients to assess how useful/important it is.